-NOTE 3: UPF shall enforce PIM (Protocol-Independent Multicast) to ensure receive DL multicast traffic.
+NOTE 5: UPF shall enforce PIM (Protocol-Independent Multicast) to ensure receive DL multicast traffic.
 Which PIM mode (e.g. Sparse Mode PIM-SM defined in RFC 4601[x] or Dense Mode PIM-DM defined in RFC 3973[y]) should be enforced is based on local policies in SMF/UPF.

 Channel Access Control of Multicast Channels is performed in UPF to support some access right status of the entitlement to each of the Multicast channels for each user, such as fully allowed, preview allowed, not allowed.
-UPF obtains the Channel Access Control list from SMS (Service Management System) in IPTV network and performs the Channel Access Control based on the Channel Access Control list.
-An example of Channel Access Control list is given in table 6.7.1-1.
+A Channel Access Control list is provided by IPTV SMS (Service Management System) in IPTV network to UDM in order to add in user subscription data via the Channel Access Control list Provision Procedure shown in figure 6.7.2-1a or to PCF in order to add in 3GPP policy via the Channel Access Control list Provision Procedure shown in figure 6.7.2-1b.
+UPF obtains the Channel Access Control list from user subscription data or 3GPP policy during PDU Session Establishment procedure shown in figure 6.7.2-2and performs the Channel Access Control based on the Channel Access Control list.
+The format of the Channel Access Control list is specific for IPTV network.
+An example of Channel Access Control list is given in table 6.7.1-1 for shown.

+UPF shall map the STB ID in the Channel Access Control list received during PDU session procedures to the IP address assigned to the PDU Session dedicated to the IPTV services.
+The procedure is shown in Figure 6.7.2-3 step 12-2.
+An example of Channel Access Control list after mapping is given in table 6.7.1-2 for shown.

+NOTE 6: The STB ID is decided by IPTV network.
+Based on IPTV network deployment, it can be MAC address of the STB or User ID.

 - UPF sends the DL multicast traffic to the 5G-RG via the related PDU Session when the Channel is fully allowed for the STB.